swup/swup/readme.md

     })
 });
 ```

+**Note:** example with enabling scripts above assumes using component based approach, like the one used by [Gia framework](https://github.com/giantcz/gia).

 ### List of all events
 * **swup:willReplaceContent** - triggers right before the content of page is replaced